Why Being "Made in India" Matters for Mental Health

 Passed in August 2023, the DPDP Act is India's first comprehensive data protection law.
 It gives Indian citizens clear rights over their personal data and sets strict rules for how companies must handle it.

-MannSetu's Commitment: We comply with the DPDP Act's requirements and go beyond— offering end-to-end encryption, transparent privacy policies, and easy data export/deletion tools.Read our full Privacy Policy →
+MannSetu's Commitment: We comply with the DPDP Act's requirements and go beyond — offering AES-256 encryption at rest, TLS 1.3 in transit, transparent privacy policies, and data export/deletion tools.Read our full Privacy Policy →

 We're not claiming international apps are bad—they're excellent for global audiences.
 But for Indian users, these differences matter: